You probably that planets go around the sun in elliptical orbits. But do you know why?

 for some constant vector This says that the position oscillates harmonically about a point Since doesn’t change with time, it’s a conserved quantity: it’s called the Runge–Lenz vector.

 Often people start with the inverse square force law, show that angular momentum and the Runge–Lenz vector are conserved, and use these 6 conserved quantities and Noether’s theorem to show there’s a 6-dimensional group of symmetries.
-For solutions with negative energy, this turns out to be the group of rotations in 4 dimensions, With more work, we can see how the Kepler problem is related to a harmonic oscillator in 4 dimensions.
+For solutions with negative energy, this turns out to be the group of rotations in 4 dimensions, SO(4).
+With more work, we can see how the Kepler problem is related to a harmonic oscillator in 4 dimensions.
 Doing this involves reparametrizing time.

 I like Göransson’s approach better in many ways, because it starts by biting the bullet and reparametrizing time.
 This lets him rather efficiently show that the planet’s elliptical orbit is a projection to 3-dimensional space of a circular orbit in 4d space.
 The 4d rotational symmetry is then evident!